 Are you tired of feeling overwhelmed by anxiety?

 Anxiety has many faces.
 Perhaps your mind can’t stop racing and your thoughts keep you up at night.
-Maybe you keep rehearsing in your head situations that will happen in the future, anticipating everything that might go wrong and feeling helpless as you try to predict every scenario and feel ready for every outcome.
+Maybe you keep rehearsing in your head situations that will happen in the future, anticipating everything that might go wrong, or trying to predict every scenario.
 Or you might be repeating conversations that happened in the past, feeling burdened by doubt, regret, or guilt.

-You may experience social anxiety, feeling constantly afraid of being judged by others, certain that they dislike you, or worried about what they will think when they see your flaws and insecurities.
+You may feel constantly afraid of being judged by others, or worried about what they will think when they see your flaws and insecurities.
 You might feel trapped in relationships or perhaps you’re afraid you will be hurt, abandoned, rejected, or unloved by those you care about.
 Or you feel be constantly guarded or in high alert, unable to relax, lower your defenses, and just be.

 At times like this, it might seem impossible to feel grounded or to think clearly.
 Instead, we feel fragmented, scattered, disoriented, restless, and at times terrified.
 While anxiety is a normal human feeling, sometimes it can be overwhelming and draining.
-Here is when psychotherapy for anxiety, including social anxiety therapy, can help.
+Here is when anxiety counseling can help.

-Anxiety in itself is a useful human experience, a natural adaptive response to potential danger in our environment.
+Anxiety in itself is a useful response to potential danger, risks, or threats.
 It can help us take action and focus on specific tasks.
 However, it can also be debilitating and get in the way of our life and relationships.
 Sometimes we have an idea of what is making us anxious: a specific upcoming event, a recent situation, or a specific worry or concern.
-At other times, it is hard to make sense of why we’re feeling the way we do.
+At other times, it is hard to understand why we are feeling this way, in fear or panic.

-Anxiety therapy is about more than thought patterns that need to be corrected.
-The underlying fears can run very deep, and at times they can become part of who we are.
-Anxiety might be engrained in our personality, not just be a passing feeling we can separate from, so its treatment may involve .
+Anxiety therapy can help not only manage the feelings of anxiety but understand the underlying fears.
+Anxiety might be engrained in our personality, not just be a passing feeling we can separate from.
 Our anxiety therapists in Chicago can help you increase awareness and understanding of your own experience, including the identification of triggers and unconscious fears behind your reactions so that you can live life without this constant weight on your shoulders.

 Man feeling overwhelmed by anxiety